-The Debug tab of the Test Harness app is a developer-centric tool for inspecting network logs, navigating to page references, and switching applications.
+The Debug tab of the Test Harness app is a developer-centric tool for inspecting network logs and starting and stopping the offline draft queue.

 Test Harness SObjects Tab

 The SObjects tab of the Test Harness app is a developer-centric tool for examining Salesforce records, and the actions available on them.